 Our beautiful training facility is located in a charming century home above our professional medical aesthetics clinic.
 Located in Lindsay, Ontario only 1.5 hours from Toronto in cottage country and conveniently accessible from the 401 and 407.
+Our students travel across all areas of the province to experience the high quality training we provide.

 Many of our students enjoy the relaxing atmosphere of the area and take time to relax with family and friends after a busy day of learning medical aesthetics at the Ontario Medical Aesthetics Training Center.
+Located in the Kawartha Lakes, Lindsay is surrounded by many lakes, cottages and natural parks.

 Despite what many other training centers in Ontario claim there is no formal training or certification program or certificate recognized by the College of Nurses of Ontario, professional liability or nursing association.